 Special Mention live performances...
 “Rare moments of priceless true live music- gems that only the timeless collective synchronicity of like-minded musical talents can create” Check It Out >

 New Tunes / Arrangements (late August 2014)

-- After a really lengthy hiatus, I finally dusted off the studio, plugged in the cords, and carved out a bit of time to record a few tunes and rearranged covers.
+- After a really lengthy hiatus, I finally dusted off the studio, plugged in the audio and MIDI cords, and carved out a bit of time to record a few tunes and rearranged covers.
 Stravinsky’s Rite of Spring inspired the original song Silence, It Grows..., while a curious sus2 progression I toyed with one day birthed the Joni/Tom Rush rearrangement.

 - This was all done on an ancient system: a MAC G3 (SCSI - pre-USB - yikes!)

 - Long overdue: It's time to upgrade to the Modern World - I plan on a revamped studio in a month or so.
 USB, HDMI... there have been so many tech advances thru the years that should make things a little easier.

 - Visit the Listening Room (both mobile and a hipper non-mobile Flash version).
 There are the now seemly ubiquitious social media buttons on the bottom of the page.
 Do "like"- If it's Earned Your Merit - Please Share it!

 A list of my favorite songs (vocal tunes)